williamfisher9/assignment2/README.md

 ```
 ![ScreenShot](https://william-fisher-github-screenshots.s3.amazonaws.com/assignment1_screenshots/assignment2/004.jpg)

-4. EIP: creates elastic IP address.
-DependsOn attribute you can specify that the creation of a specific resource follows another.
-Domain indicates whether the Elastic IP address is for use with instances in a VPC or instance in EC2-Classic.
+4. EIP: creates elastic IP address for each subnet.
+    * DependsOn: attribute you can specify that the creation of a specific resource follows another.
+    * Domain: indicates whether the Elastic IP address is for use with instances in a VPC or instance in EC2-Classic.
 ```
     NatGateway1EIP:
         Type: AWS::EC2::EIP